 Step 4: Enter your checking or savings account information and schedule your payment.

-I have paid my quarterly estimated taxes with PayUSAtax.com before, so I can assure you it is legit, but because you have to pay a convenience fee, I’d recommend using option one and paying directly on the IRS website.
-Avoid paying your taxes with your credit card, as this incurs a fee of at least 1.87% of whatever your tax payment is.
+I have paid my quarterly estimated taxes with PayUSAtax.com before, so I can assure you it is legit.
+However, I did have to pay a convenience fee.
+To avoid paying such a fee, I’d recommend using option one above if possible and paying directly on the IRS website.

 Should I use a credit card to pay taxes?

 Here is more great info on the pro’s and con’s of paying your taxes on a credit card.
 If you are thinking of using a credit card to pay your taxes, you need to have all the facts first.

 I really hope this helps you get your quarterly taxes paid on time!